iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> Does not work.
+My whole family downloaded this app.
+I saw my in-laws about two weeks before Christmas for about 30 minutes.
+A few days later my mother in law tested positive for COVID, then my father in law did too.
+They both reported it in the app.
+Of course I did not need the app to tell me I was exposed, but I had a known exposure and spent time within about 10 feet of my in laws (with a mask on), and I did not receive any notification from the app that I had been exposed.
+Ineffective.<br> :date: __2021-01-04 23:49:20__

+> MHD takes forever to respond for you to get a code.
+Becomes unless after a week of quarantine then they call you and the reps don't understand what app your taking about.<br> :date: __2021-01-04 17:14:46__

 > Good idea, but,,,<br> :date: __2021-01-02 03:37:01__

 > Hell on earth Experience I was in a state which was caused by the second one I saw a new computer screen for me I have written about how I have an inner computer screen that I can it was black with different words around the edge I didn't heard a loud computer sound it sounded like a reboot then I heard a very far away computer sound that was not connected to my body and I couldn't hear a couple of seconds so I opened my eyes are blinking but it was the same we have not lost power when I close m<br> :date: __2020-12-29 20:19:58__